-- (1) First-Class Standing Dean's Honor List: First-Class Standing in a given year will be awarded to any undergraduate student who obtains a GPA of not less than 7.5 while enrolled in a minimum of ★30 during the Fall/Winter. - (2) Satisfactory Standing: Satisfactory Standing is given to a student who achieves a GPA of 5.0 or above and normally indicates that the student is eligible to continue in the program. - (3) Marginal Standing Academic Warning: Marginal Standing is given to a student who achieves a GPA of 4.5 to 4.9.
-A student who is assigned

-Marginal Standing will be placed on Academic Warning and must meet the following conditions:

-- a.
-Must achieve a GPA of 5.0 or greater on a minimum of ★18 during Fall/Winter.
-Students are strongly advised to meet with the Associate Dean (Undergraduate Programs) prior to Fall/Winter to discuss their course load and options available for academic support and/or counselling. - Complete specific course requirements as dictated by the Faculty, such requirements to be communicated to the student in writing prior to registration.
+- (3) Satisfactory Standing: Satisfactory Standing is given to a student who achieves a GPA of 2.0 or above and normally indicates that the student is eligible to continue in the program. - (4) Marginal Standing Academic Warning: Marginal Standing is given to a student who achieves a GPA of 1.7 to 1.9.
+A student who is assigned Marginal Standing will be placed on Academic Warning and must meet the following conditions: - a.
+Must achieve a GPA of 2.0 or greater on a minimum of ★18 during Fall/Winter.
+Students are strongly advised to meet with the Assistant Dean (Undergraduate Programs) prior to Fall/Winter to discuss their course load and options available for academic support and/or counselling. - b.
+Complete specific course requirements as dictated by the Faculty, such requirements to be communicated to the student in writing prior to registration.

-Students on Academic Warning as a result of acquiring Marginal Standing will clear their Academic Warning upon successful completion of these requirements
+Students on Academic Warning as a result of acquiring Marginal Standing will clear their Academic Warning upon successful completion of these requirements.

 Note: Students assigned Marginal Standing on two separate occasions (not necessarily consecutively) will be assigned Unsatisfactory Standing and will be required to withdraw from the University.
-See §133.4(4).
+See

-(4) Unsatisfactory Standing - Required to Withdraw: Unsatisfactory Standing is given to a student who achieves a GPA of 4.4 or below, or to a student who has been assigned Marginal Standing on two occasions (not necessarily consecutively) during the program.
+Unsatisfactory Standing - Required to Withdraw: Unsatisfactory Standing is given to a student who achieves a GPA of 1.6 or below, or to a student who has been assigned Marginal Standing on two occasions (not necessarily consecutively) during the program.
 A student who is assigned Unsatisfactory Standing must normally withdraw from the University.
 Any registration in the Summer Term and in the subsequent Fall/Winter will be cancelled.

-Such students will be eligible to apply for readmission after attending another postsecondary institution, at which time they can apply for admission as a transfer student under the conditions described in §14.2.1(5).
+Students who have been required to withdraw will be eligible to apply for readmission after attending another postsecondary institution, at which time they can apply for admission as a transfer student under the conditions described in §14.2.1(4).
 Readmission is not guaranteed as each case will be considered on its own merit and in relation to the regular competitive admissions pool.